Skip to Main Content

 What if the library doesn't have access to the article?

-Visit out ILL page and log in with your UCCS credentials to create a request.
-The delivery times may vary, but a PDF of an article will typically take a 1 - 2 business days.
+Log into the ILL page with your UCCS credentials to submit a request.
+Delivery times vary based on the type of materials, but articles typically take 1 - 2 business days.